TarasKiricenko/Project-2/README.md

   Major issues:
   * when trying to create a dropdown, and use a filter function referring to it, we were originally modifying the original data array, so we had to find a way to refer to our data externally, by using useState function.
   * error handling and using multiple ternaries inside of one component return section, quite complicated task because we were running into numerous syntax error.
 We had to take many steps back in order to get our logic expressed the way we want it.
+  * It is a project, that allowed me to practice requests to API, handle the response information and also render it in browser developing UI.